School Recess: The Adult’s Active Role

 If you ask young children, “What do you like most about school?” many yell, “recess!”
 Recess is a fundamental part of the elementary school curriculum because it allows children to grow physically, emotionally, socially, and intellectually.

-Join Dr. Knighton for active hands-on workshops at the 2015 Movement in Education Week conference February 15 – 18, 2015, near the beach in sunny southern California.
+Join Dr. Knighton for active hands-on workshops at the 2015 Movement in Education – Teacher Development Intensive with Valerie Baadh Garrett, February 15 – 18, 2015, at Westside Waldorf School near the beach in sunny southern California.

 Recess supervisors will be successful when they share a common understanding concerning the purpose of play during recess.
 For this to be sustainable, teachers, staff, interns, parent volunteers, before and aftercare program assistants – all must study and work together: